Dave-team/Knowledge-base/Social.md

 - Get the other person saying ‘yes, yes’ immediately.
 When talking with people, make sure to start emphasizing things on which you agree, not the points on which you differ.
 - If someone does something bad to us, hold off.
 “You can always tell the man off tomorrow, if it’s such a good idea”.

+## Things to talk about
+- What topics do people care about?
+Raise those questions
+- What do people say?
+What would I want to know from that?
+What are peoples experiences with that?
+What is happening in the world lately?
+Did I capture anything new and interesting to share?
+- What is the context of the people in their current life?
+What can I ask about around that?

+## Storytelling
+TO DO

 ## Ice breakers
 - Since I’m onto my second one for the day… How do you like your coffee?
 (Be specific)
 - What is the oldest item of clothing in your wardrobe?